San Marino

 Drugs

 San Marino is a destination country for the cannabis trade.
 Profits from this market are generally passed from domestic to foreign actors, particularly Italian mafia-style groups.
-However, if the country legalizes cannabis at some point, the existing profit structure may change.
-San Marino is a destination country for small quantities of heroin.
+However, initial steps have been taken to legalize cannabis and its derivatives for personal use.
+If this does happen, the existing profit structure may change.
+San Marino is also a destination country for small quantities of heroin.
 Due to its geographic location, profits go to foreign actors (mafia-style groups and/or criminal networks) who have de facto control over Italy’s drug trafficking markets.

 San Marino is also a possible destination country for a small cocaine market.
-Compared with the rest of the region, seizures tend to be insignificant – although there are indications that consumption may be higher than reflected by these seizures.
+Compared with the rest of the region, seizures tend to be insignificant, although there are indications that consumption may be higher than what is reflected by these seizures.
+The laundering of money originating from cocaine trafficking was recently reported in the country.
 In terms of the global synthetic drug market, San Marino is irrelevant.
 Even within the country, this market lags far behind other illicit drug markets.

 Criminal Actors

 There is scant information on domestic mafia-style groups operating in San Marino.
-Rather, mafia-style groups operating in San Marino stem from foreign countries, most notably Italy.
-Most of these groups revolve around one boss or family, whose surname they are known by.
-They are often not based in San Marino, but have operatives in the country whose purpose is to launder money earned from criminal markets abroad.
+Rather, mafia-style groups operating in San Marino originate from other countries, most notably Italy.
+They are often not based in San Marino but have operatives in the country who launder money earned from criminal markets abroad.
 There is evidence to suggest that Russian and Chinese organized crime networks could play a bigger role in San Marino in the future.

 Because San Marino is used as a transit country for money laundering, loose organized crime groups and tax evaders have links to start-up businesses, investment funds and banks.
-There are allegations against state-embedded actors and investigations into the roles some politicians play in San Marino's criminal markets and their money-laundering operations.
+Also, it is likely that financial advisors and lawyers as well as real estate brokers could be involved in facilitating and enabling financial crimes in the state.
+Allegations have been made against state-embedded actors and there have been investigations into the role some politicians play in San Marino’s criminal markets and money-laundering operations.

 Leadership and governance

-On a national level, San Marino has very few laws that specifically criminalize organized crime related activities.
-While there are some provisions that deal with and regulate cases dealing with organized crime, the country's laws do not go into detail on the investigation, arrest, prosecution, adjudication and punishment of organized-crime groups.
+On a national level, San Marino has very few laws that specifically criminalize organized crime-related activities.
+There are some provisions that regulate cases of organized crime, but the laws do not go into detail on the investigation, arrest, prosecution, adjudication and punishment of organized crime groups.

 Criminal justice and security

+San Marino is working on reforming the judicial system and the code of criminal procedure to strengthen the independence and autonomy of the judiciary, as envisaged by GRECO.
+Some political parties have proposed reforms, but the debate is still ongoing.
 There are no specialized departments in the San Marino judiciary that deal with organized crime.
 However, the judicial system copes well with money laundering issues, and cooperates effectively with international authorities and other relevant bodies.
-Nevertheless, the judiciary appears vulnerable to political interference and accountability has been raised as an issue.
-The country has only one correctional prison facility, which is reportedly run according to high standards, with no evidence of corruption among prison personnel.
+Nevertheless, the judiciary appears vulnerable to political interference and accountability is an issue.
+The country has only one correctional prison facility, which is reportedly well run, with no evidence of corruption among prison personnel.

-While San Marino's law enforcement agencies include a unit that has jurisdiction to combat organized crime, corruption and money laundering, there is no evidence of a proper intelligence apparatus in the country.
-With regard to territorial integrity, San Marino's borders with Italy are porous.
-Although the country is close to major criminal markets, it is not particularly vulnerable to their activities because of its small size and lack of major infrastructure.
+While San Marino’s law enforcement agencies include a unit with authority to combat organized crime, corruption and money laundering, it lacks a proper intelligence apparatus.
+Sammarinese law enforcement has a working agreement with Europol to share information and good practice, in addition to participating in training activities.
+San Marino’s border with Italy is porous and this compromises its territorial integrity.
+Although the country is close to major criminal markets, it is not particularly vulnerable to their activities because of its small size and limited infrastructure.

 Economic and financial environment

-No criminal activities apart from money laundering appear to be prevalent in San Marino, and there are no specific sectors of the economy that are controlled by organized crime groups.
-Its weak banking sector makes the country vulnerable to money laundering.
-In the last few years, the country has sought to improve its legislation and policies around anti-money laundering.
-It has also signed memorandums of understanding with several countries regarding this topic, as it has realized that money laundering poses a major threat to its economy.
-Nevertheless, attempts to reform its banking system have proven to be a major challenge for San Marino's economy, and there are still gaps in its legal system that are a cause for concern.
+No criminal activities, apart from money laundering, are prevalent in San Marino, and organized crime groups do not control any specific sectors of the economy.
+However, its weak banking sector makes the country vulnerable to money laundering.
+In the past few years, the country has sought to improve its legislation and policies around combating money laundering.
+It has also signed memorandums of understanding with several countries on this issue, as it has realized that money laundering poses a major threat to the economy.
+Nevertheless, attempts to reform the banking system have been a challenge for San Marino’s economy and gaps in the legal system are a cause for concern.

 Civil society and social protection

-There is no evidence of substantial victim- or witness-support programmes in San Marino.
-Because of its small population, historically low levels of violence and the quasi-absence of domestic organized crime groups, the country has not felt pressured to build a stronger support system.
-The implementation of new regulations for the prevention of organized crime (related to San Marino's bilateral agreement with Italy) is still at an early stage.
+Victim- or witness-support programmes are not much in evidence in San Marino.
+Because of its small population, historically low levels of violence and the quasi-absence of domestic organized crime groups, the country has felt no pressure to build a stronger support system.
+The implementation of new regulations for the prevention of organized crime (related to San Marino’s bilateral agreement with Italy) is still at an early stage.
 Because organized crime is not particularly prevalent in the country, non-state actors do not play a big role in combating criminal activities.
 However, anti-mafia groups from the nearby Emilia-Romagna region of Italy have a presence in San Marino.

-There are several media outlets that cover financial crimes and the judiciary in San Marino, but there have been no reported attacks on journalists, media houses or civil society activists.
-However, San Marino has strict defamation laws, which threaten journalists with civil damages and fines.
-As a result, journalists may be inclined to self-sensor.
+Several media outlets cover financial crimes and the judiciary in San Marino, but there have been no reported attacks on journalists, media houses or civil society activists.
+However, San Marino has strict defamation laws that sanction journalists with civil damages and fines.
+As a result, journalists may be inclined to self-censor.

 For a better experience, please rotate your device.